floriandonhauser/object-detection-in-an-urban-environment/README.md

 - 0.6991 classification loss
 - 0.9528 localization loss

 The loss is very much not smooth and does not converge to a good value in the 2500 steps.
+Because the loss fluctuates soo much, the difference between eval and train might just be fluctuations.
 Precision and recall are very poor:
 ![plot](./images/precision_reference.png)
 ![plot](./images/recall_reference.png)

 #### Improve on the reference
 To improve the performance, two main changes are made: adding better data augmentation and training differently for better convergence.
+The second experiment I tried (experiment2) resulted in acceptable performance for this project.
 I choose augmentations that make sense for the scenario.
 Other options like e.g. vertical flips would not make sense, because cars are usually not upside down on the road.
+I focused on changes that change the lighting and color of the image to "simulate" different times of day, weather or illumination.
 These are the augmentations I choose:
 - random_horizontal_flip
 - random_crop_image (kept from reference)